 Article 4 of the Environmental Information Directive sets out the exceptions on the grounds of which public authorities may refuse to provide the requested information.
 Every refusal must be motivated.

 The grounds for refusal must be interpreted in a restrictive way, taking into account the public interest served by disclosure.
-In every particular case, the public interest served by disclosure shall be weighed against the interest served by the refusal.
-This ‘public interest test’ is contained in Article 4(2), second subparagraph, of the Environmental Information Directive.
+In every case, the public interest in disclosure is weighed against the interest served by refusal.
+This 'public interest test' is contained in Article 4(2), second subparagraph, of the Environmental Information Directive.

 Article 4, paragraph 5